CONVEX

 What to Watch

-• IMF Fiscal Monitor publications, which increasingly incorporate balance sheet data for member countries
+• IMF Fiscal Monitor publications, which increasingly incorporate PSNW and net financial worth data for member countries, the October vintage typically carries the most comprehensive cross-country balance sheet tables

-• Pension system reform announcements, which directly alter liability side of sovereign balance sheets
+• Pension and healthcare reform announcements, which directly alter the liability side of sovereign balance sheets and can shift PSNW by meaningful GDP percentages when legislated

 Frequently Asked Questions

-How is a sovereign balance sheet different from government debt-to-GDP?
+How is a sovereign balance sheet different from a government debt-to-GDP ratio?

 Sovereign Balance Sheet is one of the signals monitored daily in the AI-driven macro analysis on Convex Trading.
 The platform synthesises data across monetary policy, credit, sentiment, and on-chain metrics to generate actionable trade recommendations.
 Create a free account to build your own signal layer and see how Sovereign Balance Sheet is influencing current positions.